sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ```
 While running `run.sh`, the reader can safely ignore the Z3 error messages, which is the expected behavior of the underlying K framework's symbolic execution engine.
 But note that it does NOT affect the soundness of the verification reasoning, that is, K may fail to prove some correct programs (due to the Z3 failure), but will never prove a wrong program.

-## Artifacts for "Reported Claims"
+## Artifacts for "Miscellaneous Claims"

 ### Claims about instruction support stats by current and related works
 1. In Line 12-13, we mentioned "...
 This totals 3155 instruction variants, corresponding to 774